 - Contact an appropriate health care professional when you have a medical need or concern.

-- Show your ID card before receiving health care services.
+- Show your health plan ID card before receiving health care services.

-- Use emergency room services only for injury or illness that, in the judgment of a reasonable person, requires immediate treatment to avoid jeopardy to life or health.
+- Use emergency room services only for injury and illness that, in the judgment of a reasonable person, require immediate treatment to avoid jeopardy to life or health.

 - Keep scheduled appointments.